Several of Kansas City’s holiday events and activities have become annual favorites with area homeschoolers!

 Some activities come with a fee, such as stagecoach rides and making a gingerbread house.

-A number of homeschool families will bundle everyone into their car at nights, laden with hot chocolate or other such goodies, and just tour area neighborhoods to see the sights.
+A number of homeschool families will bundle everyone into their car, laden with hot chocolate or other goodies, just to tour area neighborhoods.
 Some ideas:

-- Monticello Lights Display – north of 64th Street across from Riss Lake, including a home at 6427 NW Monticello Drive that offers synchronized music with its light display on a short-wave radio broadcast.
+- Monticello Lights Display – north of 64th Street across from Riss Lake.

 - Olathe Christmas Card Lane – in the Mission Ridge subdivision, near 151st Street and Ridgeview.